 Southeast Arizona Birding Abounds Around Down by the River Bed and Breakfast

-I have had many birders ask me what types of birds there are to observe in the area.
-Since 2005 when Down By The River B and B opened its doors, we have enjoyed the opportunity to watch the birds in the area.
-Bird watching here is unlike Phoenix, where everything seems to be a pigeon, a grackle or an LBJ (little brown job) as my birding friend Randy likes to call them.
-There are still the LBJs that frequent the area but now we are able to determine the species names, sometimes.
-There are many birds in the area that have great coloring such as vermillion flycatchers, gold finches and warblers to name a few.
-There are always the local birds that spend the winter and summers in St. David including the roadrunner, house finches, doves, sparrows, lesser gold finches and a Sayes Phoebe that built her nest in 2008 and returns every year to raise a brood or two.
+summer tanagers, cardinals, gold finches and orioles to name a few.
+There are always the local birds that spend the winter and summers in St. David including the roadrunner, house finches, doves, sparrows, lesser gold finches and a Say’s Phoebe that built her nest in 2008 and returns every year to raise a brood or two.
 In 2011 and 2012 a Black Throated Sparrow took up residence in the breezeway to hatch her eggs.
-Two young were raised in the nest.
-During the winter, the roadrunner has kept warm by roosting on the outdoor fireplace or on our wood lintel that we have hanging in the breezeway.
+Raptors can be seen gliding over the open fields off the back patio during many times of the year.
+During the winter, a roadrunner has kept warm by roosting on the outdoor fireplace or on our wood lintel that we have hanging in the breezeway.
 Sometimes the roadrunner will sit against the bird room or prospector room window.
-One of the reasons we chose Saint David for our B and B was because of the San Pedro River.
-This river corridor is one of the best birding areas in the United States for migratory birds with approximately 400 documented species found in the area.
-The peak times for migration occur during March and April when flying north and September and October for the southern return.

 So if you want to have a relaxing time and take a gander at natures beauty on the wing, consider Down By The River as a central hub and starting off place for your birding activities.
 We are proud members of the Tucson Audubon Association but we are also novices to this hobby and not experts.
 We do enjoy the times when we are observing the birds that frequent the area and we look forward to adding to our list as we experience more sightings.
+Take a look at our events page to see different birding activities that can be found during the year.

 Wezil Walraven